Are you looking for ways to protect your WordPress admin area?

 10. Keep WordPress Updated

-WordPress often releases new versions of the software.
+WordPress often releases new software versions.
 Each new release of WordPress core contains important bug fixes, new features, and security fixes.

 Using an older version of WordPress on your site leaves you open to known exploits and potential vulnerabilities.
 To fix this, you need to make sure that you are using the latest version of WordPress.